T. R. Pearson: Biography

 Pearson was born in Winston-Salem, North Carolina.
-He was a student at North Carolina State University, where he gained a BA and MA in English.
+He graduated from Richard J. Reynolds High School.
+He was a student at North Carolina State University, where he gained a B.A and M.A in English.
 He went on to teach at Peace College in Raleigh, North Carolina.
-He started work on a PhD in Pennsylvania but soon returned to North Carolina, where he worked as a carpenter and a housepainter while he began writing his first two novels, A Short History of a Small Place and Off for the Sweet Hereafter.
+He started work on a PhD in Pennsylvania but soon returned to North Carolina, where he worked as a carpenter and a house painter while he began writing his first two novels, A Short History of a Small Place and Off for the Sweet Hereafter.
 Neither was published until 1985, when he moved to New York City, where both books were issued by Linden Press.

-His novels are set in the South, in the imaginary small town of Neely, near Winston–Salem, or, in his recent novels, in the Appalachian areas of Virginia, where he now lives.
+His novels are set in the South, in the imaginary small town of Neely, near Winston–Salem, or, in his more recent novels, in the Appalachian areas of Virginia, where he now lives.
 His writing captures a uniquely Southern social order, outlook, and voice and has been compared to the work of Mark Twain and William Faulkner.

 A Short History of a Small Place, Off for the Sweet Hereafter, The Last of How It Was, Cry Me a River, Polar and Blue Ridge were New York Times Notable Books.

 Pearson collaborated with John Grisham on early drafts of the screenplays for The Rainmaker (1997) and Runaway Jury (1998), films based on two of Grisham's novels.

 Under the pen name Rick Gavin, Pearson wrote a series of three crime novels, set in the Mississippi Delta, featuring repo man Nick Reid and his best friend, Desmond.